Pepdexpepdex

 Who runs it

 Users who plateaued on Semaglutide alone.
-People wanting GLP-tier weight loss with a slightly cleaner side-effect profile than higher-dose monotherapy.
+People wanting GLP-tier weight loss with a slightly cleaner side effect profile than higher-dose monotherapy.

 Blend vs singles

 If you're already on Semaglutide and stalled, adding Cagrilintide is the move (singles approach).
 If you're starting fresh and want the combination effect, the pre-blended product is simpler.
+Often paired with non-peptide adjuncts: L-Carnitine to preserve fatty-acid oxidation during the cut, berberine for the AMPK angle, methylene blue for mitochondrial support.

 Why they're paired